 It is a first come first get claiming process.
 If someone has faster internet, they will get more claims and therefore make more money.
 It is not a rotating claim system so, when you are there, you have to click the claim button and hope you get something.
 Most of the time the average hour is 18 claims.
 If you work that out with no bonuses, it is less than $8.00 per hour.

-I have figured out at part time hours, I could generate an extra $600 per month.
-At more full time hours I could generate $800 or more per month.
+I have figured out that at part-time hours, I could generate an extra $600 per month.
+At more full-time hours I could generate $800 or more per month.
 That is a huge payment on something!

 Thank you for bringing content all the time.
 I look forward to your videos and just wanted to share my experience with you.